shoggoth/ExplodeFight/README.md

 master

 ## Current Tasks
+- Add rules for end level and interstial scene / overlay.
-- Spawn pattern protocol and enum.
+- Spawn pattern protocol and enum (in playground: Developer).
 - Address the shader compile delay on the first explosion.
-- Add rules for end level and interstial scene / overlay.

 ## Next Tasks
 - Start adding mob experiments on the mob/ branches.